vinayhariya/FlashCards_FlaskApp/README.md

 1. On the localhost (local machine)

-   Follow the steps perfectly for successful installtion:
+   Follow the steps perfectly for successful installation:

    - Ensure python is installed on your system.
 (Version 3.9 and above)
    - Open the command promt (or equivalent) on the system.